-Leadership Connect’s content teams in Washington, DC worked around the clock tagging winners and confirming new staff.
+After elections, our researchers in Washington, DC work around the clock tagging winners and confirming new staff.

 Frequently asked questions about the post-elections schedule are addressed below.

 - 444 House Races (435 seats + 5 nonvoting delegates + 4 special elections to serve the rest of the 115th Congress)

 - 35 Senate Races (33 seats + 2 special elections)